 - At frequencies where no b-c thresholds have been measured – if there is a possibility that a-c threshold at these frequencies (including 250 Hz and 8000 Hz) are not the true thresholds, they should be masked.

 A training or refresher course in masking in audiometry will enable audiologists to consider and understand why we need to mask, rather than just learning the rules.
 TJ Audiology Services uses audiometry simulation software to practice different scenarios, alongside interpretation of working audiogram.
-The next course is at Audiology House, London on 16th March 2016 and in-house or tailor-made course are available.
+The next course is at Newbury College Berkshire on the 20th of August 2018 and in-house or tailor-made course are available.
 See www.tjaudiology.com or email email@example.com for details and booking.